emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 ============

 This post is the first of a several articles describing a model of software deployment called *Service Oriented Operation and Provisioning* (SOOP).
-This model has been developed while working at the Financial Times in London to solve some of their service delivery problems.
+This model has been developed while helping the Financial Times, one of the world’s leading global business news organisations, to improve their service delivery.

-In part one, I will describe the problems that we were trying to solve and the model that was developed to solve them.
+In part one, I will describe the opportunities of improvement that we found and the model that was developed as a result.
 Part two will focus on the implementation, called FT Cloud, and how it was received by developers and infrastructure teams.
-Part three will present some thoughts about the model and will propose some improvements.
+Part three will present some thoughts about the model and will propose some refinements.

 It is important to make a clear distinction between the model and its implementations.
 No implementation can save a flawed model but a good model can be implemented in many ways.
 This model is far from perfect but is a first step in the